Aliases for GIT2 Gene

 GeneCards Summary for GIT2 Gene

-GIT2 (G Protein-Coupled Receptor Kinase Interacting ArfGAP 2) is a Protein Coding gene.
-Among its related pathways are Endocytosis and Adhesion.
-GO annotations related to this gene include GTPase activator activity.
+GIT2 (GIT ArfGAP 2) is a Protein Coding gene.
+Diseases associated with GIT2 include Blind Loop Syndrome and Esophagus Verrucous Carcinoma.
+Among its related pathways are Yersinia infection and Cytoskeletal Signaling.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is GIT1.